em-kay-411/BFO-YouTube/README.md

 The same above Algorithm is used for submitting rendered projects for editors.
 The files have to be passed as form-data

+# Google API Info
+Authentication for YouTube (Google) is done using OAuth2.0 authentication.
+The app being in testing phase is accessible only to permitted users.

+# Video Uploading
+#### Algorithm
+1. `POST` request is hit on `approveSubmission/:id` route handler.
+2. OAuth2.0 authentication will be verified.
+3. If the token available in the database for the manager is valid, it will authenticate and call the `finalUpload` function.
+4. If the token is not valid, a new token will be generated and the user will be redirected to the authentication URL.
+5. During authentication, the authoraization code is obtained and sent to a callback URL defined in the GOOGLE API configurations for redirect URIs.
+6. The code is sent as query parameter.
+This code is extracted, and a new token is generated for the manager.
+7. The token is saved to the database for the manager to reuse.
+8. `finalUpload()` function is called.